iklick/iklick.github.io/_posts/2021-02-01-cauchy-matrix.md

 {% include image.html max-width="500px" file="/images/cauchy-analytic.png" alt="/images/500x300.png" caption="Numerical vs. Analytic Energy Growth.
 The purple curve is the same as in the first figure while the blue line plots the mean and standard deviation " %}

 So what happened?
-Why did the code fail to produce the correct result?
+Why did the code used to generate the purple curve fail to produce the correct result shown in blue?

 ## Floating Point Precision